 Last updated September 25, 2023

-If your FAFSA was flagged for verification, don't panic!
+If your FAFSA was selected for verification, don't panic!
 Being selected for verification does not mean you are suspected of doing something wrong.
-There are a variety of different reasons someone's FAFSA was flagged for verification.
+There are a variety of different reasons someone's FAFSA could be flagged for verification.
 Here's what you need to know if this happens to you and how to proceed!

 What is FAFSA verification?

 The US Department of Education oversees the FAFSA process.
 One part of that process is called verification.
 Verification is the process that the Department of Education and your college use to confirm that the income information reported on your FAFSA was accurate.

 Why do people get selected for verification?

 There are a variety of reasons students have their FAFSA flagged for verification, including random selection, applying to a college that verifies all students, to protect against identity theft, or most commonly, there was a mistake on your FAFSA that needs clarification.
 It’s important to remember that being flagged for verification doesn’t mean that you did anything wrong!
 Verification is a step toward ensuring you’re reporting the most accurate information on your FAFSA to receive the most financial aid possible.

 Overall, there are five main items that are requested through a verification process: